yarisvt/tyk-docs/tyk-docs/content/concepts/context-variables.md

 Context variables are extracted from the request at the start of the middleware chain, and must be explicitly enabled in order for them to be made available to your transforms.
 These values can be very useful for later transformation of request data, for example, in converting a Form-based POST into a JSON-based PUT or to capture an IP address as a header.

 ### Enable Context Variables
-To enable Context Variables to be used, in the Front end dashboard, please select `APIs` from the `System Management` section on the right, click on the relevant api name to open it for editing.
-Then select the `Advanced Options` tab and tick `Enable context variables`, per see screen grab below.
+To enable Context Variables to be used, in the your Tyk Dashboard, select `APIs` from the `System Management` section on the right, click on the relevant api name to open it for editing.
+Then select the `Advanced Options` tab and select `Enable context variables`, per the screen grab below.

 ![Context Variables][1]

-If not using Tyk-Dashboard, add the field `enable_context_vars` to your API definition json at root level and set it to `true`.
+If not using a Tyk Dashboard, add the field `enable_context_vars` to your API definition json at root level and set it to `true`.

 ### The available context variables are:

-*   `request_data`: If the inbound request contained any query data or form data, it will be available in this object, for the header injector, Tyk will format this data as `key:value1,value2,valueN;key:value1,value2` etc.
+*   `request_data`: If the inbound request contained any query data or form data, it will be available in this object.
+For the header injector Tyk will format this data as `key:value1,value2,valueN;key:value1,value2` etc.
-*   `path_parts`: The components of the path, split on `/`, these values are made available in the format of a comma delimited list.
+*   `path_parts`: The components of the path, split on `/`.
+These values should be in the format of a comma delimited list.
 *   `token`: The inbound raw token (if bearer tokens are being used) of this user.
 *   `path`: The path that is being requested.
 *   `remote_addr`: The IP address of the connecting client.
 *   `request_id` Allows the injection of request correlation ID (for example X-Request-ID)
 *   `jwt_claims_CLAIMNAME` - If JWT tokens are being used, then each claim in the JWT is available in this format to the context processor. `CLAIMNAM` is case sensitive so use the exact claim.
-*   `cookies_COOKIENAME` - If there are cookies, then each cookie is available in context processor in this format. `COOKIENAME` is case sensitive so use the exact cookie just replace any `-` in the cookie name with `_`.
+*   `cookies_COOKIENAME` - If there are cookies, then each cookie is available in context processor in this format. `COOKIENAME` is case sensitive so use the exact cookie name and replace any `-` in the cookie name with `_`.
 *   `headers_HEADERNAME` - Headers are obviously exposed in context processor.
 You can access any header in the request using this format.
 ** `HEADERNAME` format: Due to the way GoLang handles header parsing, incoming headers are converted to Capital Case.
 You also need to replace any `-` in the `HEADERNAME` name with `_`.
 For example, to get the value stored in `test-header`, the syntax would be `$tyk_context.headers_Test_Header`.

-### Plugins that can use the context variables:
+### Plugins that can use context variables:
-The context variables are exposed in three plugin middleware but are accessed differently depending on the caller as follows:
+Context variables are exposed in three plugin middleware but are accessed differently depending on the caller as follows:
 1. URL Rewriter - Syntax is `$tyk_context.CONTEXTVARIABLES`
 2. Modify Headers - Syntax is `$tyk_context.CONTEXTVARIABLES`
 3. Body Transforms - Syntax is `{{_tyk_context.CONTEXTVARIABLES}}`

-### Example to use of context variables
+### Example use of context variables

-#### Examples of the syntax to use with all the available context varible:
+#### Examples of the syntax to use with all the available context varibles:
 ```{.json}
     "x-remote-addr": "$tyk_context.remote_addr",
     "x-token": "$tyk_context.token",